Mandatory retirement: Philippines

 Employees working in the government, who can retire as early as age 60, have a set mandatory retirement age of 65.
 Personnel including officials of the Philippine Armed Forces, the Philippine Coast Guard, the Philippine National Police, the Bureau of Fire Protection, and the Bureau of Jail Management and Penology are required to retire once they reach age 56.
 Judges are subject to mandatory retirement at 70.

-In the private sector, it is illegal to force employees and executives in the private sector to be forced to retire before age 65 with the exception of underground miners who are required to retire at age 60, and professional racehorse jockeys at age 55.
+In the private sector, it is illegal for employees and executives in the private sector to be forced to retire before age 65 with the exception of underground miners who are required to retire at age 60, and professional racehorse jockeys at age 55.

+Russia

+Russian federal law does not specify a mandatory retirement age for judges.
+Instead, judges' right to retire is based on the number of years in service: